nickyiliwang/portfolio-site-for-mom/README.md

 5) to avoid duplicated usernames when creating artworks collection docs, maybe just use uid because it's unique to each users.

-6) navbar background color change to insta white
+6) learn instragram layout divs/containers

 Could: Homepage showcases other user's art